How to Create AI Agents in Minutes: Quick Guide

 After the agent does its job, chain more steps.
 If the output is "Billing Problem," you could route it to a finance tool.
 When it's "Technical Issue," maybe create a task in your dev tracker.

 Finally, run a test.
 Check how the agent behaves with real data.
-As you notice that it doesn’t perform the way you want, go back to its instructions or permissions and refine.
-Over time, you’ll shape an agent that consistently delivers the right results.
+If you notice it doesn't perform the way you want, go back to its instructions or permissions and refine them.

 Step 6: Deploy and Refine Your Agent